spk/money-open-exchange-rates/README.md

 oxr.show_alternative = true
 oxr.prettyprint = false

-# This can be removed is you have data to avoid http call on boot for production
+# This can be removed if you have data to avoid http call on boot for production
 oxr.update_rates

 Money.default_bank = oxr